 Although airline deregulation has been a great success, the industry has been plagued with crowding; delays; and, on some routes, dominance of a single carrier.
 The causes lie in the failure to deregulate other essential features of the industry.
 The air traffic control system, in particular, remains a ward of the FAA.
 Government entities own virtually all airports.
-The recent move to federalize airport security will add more government bureaucracy without adding more security.
+The federalization of airport security has added more government bureaucracy with no clear effect on security.